kavindasr/kubernetes-apim/all-in-one/README.md

   - Update the passwords for the admin credentials under the configuration directory.
   - Update passwords of the keystores accordingly under the security section of the values.yaml file.
   - Read the descriptions of other configurations and change them accordingly if there are any other requirements.
 A simple deployment can be achieved from the basic configurations provided in the values.yaml file.
 All the configurations for this helm chart is documented in the [documentation](https://github.com/wso2/helm-apim/blob/main/all-in-one/README.md).
-  - Change user id for container with following configuration if you have change under the configuring docker section above.
-    ```
-    securityContext:
-      # -- User ID of the container
-      runAsUser: 10001
-    ```

 #### 1.4  Managing Java Keystores and Truststores